Astienth/Provolver_HalfLifeAlyx/README.md

 ## INSTALLATION
-Extract the contents of the zip file inside your “Steam\steamapps\common\Half-Life Alyx” directory.
+Extract the contents of the Provolver.zip file inside your “Steam\steamapps\common\Half-Life Alyx” directory.
 Overwrite if asked.